adolfintel/ChadQuake/README.md

 It's 2018, Chad doesn't have a CD drive, why even support it?
 Music is only read from MP3 files instead.

 ### Windows only
 Because it's the best and chaddest operating system.
-Unix supremacist can go eat a shambler's ass.
+Unix supremacists can go eat a shambler's ass.
 Code for other versions is still there, but it's untested and the build config has been removed.

 ### No level selection menu